 Some eye-openers from research and experience:

-- Most intranet visitors use mobile, but SharePoint’s mobile experience is often clunky or absent.
+Most intranet visitors use mobile, but SharePoint’s mobile experience is often clunky or inconsistent across sites.

-- Poor UX means employees struggle with basic tasks – like finding a doc or opening a page – and often fail completely.
-On average, they spend around 1.8 hours a day just searching for information.
+Poor UX means employees struggle with basic tasks – like finding a doc or opening a page – and often fail completely.

 If that’s your reality, you know the outcome: disengaged teams, missed updates, and intranet fatigue across the organization.